 - Chemical label elements (including pictogram, hazard statement, signal word, and precautionary statement)

 - Information found in each section of the newly formatted SDS

 - Rule of thumb task specific chemical exposure controls

 - Proper use of PPE and personal hygiene

 - Emergency procedure for response to chemical contamination and spill cleanup

 Online Training Courses

-There are two (2) versions of online Hazard Communication training offered– awareness and comprehensive.
-Table 1 below provides links to both versions and guidance to help you determine which version you will need.
+There are two (2) versions of online Hazard Communication training offered, awareness and comprehensive.
+The Hazard Communication Online Training Options table below provides links to both versions and guidance to help you determine which version you will need.
 The version you need is dependent on your exposure to hazardous chemicals.
 Initial training and retraining requirements along with job descriptions and work locations are provided to help you decide.
 These training courses meet the requirements of the OSHA Hazard Communication Standard.
 Upon completion your supervisor will show you where your department’s hazard assessment certifications and SDS’s are located.
 You will need your Purdue Career Account login and password to access the training.
 For questions about Hazard Communication Standard training contact Heath Bentley or Stephanie Rainey.